osegbotonie/enterprise-m365-administration-lab/docs/09-conditional-access-architecture.md

 * Supported operating system.
 * Required security updates.
 * Screen lock requirements.
-* Minimum password or authentication requirements.
+* Minimum device security configuration.
-* Security software requirements.
+* Required security software.
 * Organizational configuration requirements.

-The requirement for a compliant device should be applied according to the sensitivity of the resource and the organization's business requirements.
+The requirement for a compliant device should be based on the sensitivity of the resource.

+For example, access to a highly sensitive administrative or corporate resource may require a compliant managed device, while a less sensitive resource may have different requirements.

-Not every resource necessarily requires the same device controls.
+Not every resource needs to have identical device requirements.

 ---

-# 7. Policy: Block Legacy Authentication
+## 7. Policy: Block Legacy Authentication

 Legacy authentication methods may not support modern security controls such as multifactor authentication and modern authentication policies.

-The organization should therefore evaluate blocking legacy authentication methods where technically and operationally appropriate.
+The organization should therefore block legacy authentication methods where technically and operationally appropriate.

 ### Model